jsencinas/dev/README.md

 - Modular sh files are located in the sh_files directory

 # Network config
-To initially connect to the network, I recomend using the [iwctl](https://wiki.archlinux.org/title/Iwd) command.
+To initially connect to the wireless network, I recomend using the [iwctl](https://wiki.archlinux.org/title/Iwd) command.
 1. Run the following command to start the interactive prompt
     ```